tokosaniya09/Notes/frontend/README.md

-# Notes SaaS Frontend
+# Notes Frontend

-A premium, fast, and scalable frontend architecture for the Notes SaaS application.
+A premium, fast, and scalable frontend architecture for the Notes application.

 ## 🏗 Tech Stack